 Only complete online applications which have been submitted by January 15 can be considered for admission.
 Admission to the Neuroscience Program involves three steps: (1) evaluation of the online application, (2) participation of short-listed candidates in a written subject test, and (3) participation of selected candidates in personal interviews.

 Applications are subjected to an initial screening by the Neuroscience admissions board with respect to academic qualification and recommendation letters.
-Shortlisted candidates will be notified within two weeks after the application deadline with regard to their participation in a written subject test (see below).
-Unsuccessful applicants will be informed of their rejection latest by mid-February.
+Approximately 25% of all applicants will qualify for the next round of the three-stage admission procedure.
+These shortlisted candidates will be notified within two weeks after the application deadline that they have qualified for a written subject test (see below).
+Unsuccessful applicants will be informed of their rejection latest by the end of January.

 The Neuroscience Program processes all applications without delay.
 Please refrain from inquiries regarding the status of your application.
 You will be informed as soon as the results are known.